recurringstack/recurringstack-php/README.md

 $rs->createInvoice($invoiceConfig);
 ```

+NOTES:

-NOTE: We recommend wrapping your code in a try block as all errors returned locally or from the API will be returned as exceptions
+* We recommend wrapping your code in a try block as all errors returned locally or from the API will be returned as exceptions
+* Find more example code in the official RecurringStack™ documentation at https://recurringstack.com/docs/api

 ## Contributing